nenyezz/nenyezz/README.md

 - 👋 Hi, I’m @nenyezz
 - 👀 I’m interested in front end web development
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on front web projects
+- 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me chinenyeobasi503@gmail.com

 <!---